jeffpar/pcjs.v1/devices/pc8080/rom/vt100/README.md

 	grep -E "[0-9]+ [0-9A-D]+.*;;" VT100.lst | sed -E "s/ *[0-9]+ ([0-9A-F]+).*;(;.*)/     \1   .   \2/" > VT100.map
 	filedump --file=VT100.bin --format=bytes --output=VT100.json --comments --overwrite

-You can omit `--comments` to reduce the size of the [VT100.json](VT100.json) file.
+You can omit `--comments` from the filedump command to reduce the size of the [VT100.json](VT100.json) file.

 Some [VT100.asm](VT100.asm) clean-up remains, because there are still chunks of data that were incorrectly disassembled as code.
-From a reassembly standpoint, it doesn't matter too much, because such instructions get reassembled into the same original binary patterns, but from a readability standpoint, it's a nuisance.
+From a reassembly standpoint, it doesn't matter too much, because all the 8080 instructions unambiguously reassemble into their original binary patterns, but from a readability standpoint, it's a nuisance.